|

 - The AU does not have to make one contact each day, but must make one contact for each day.
 The contact may be made in person, by telephone, or in writing.

-The EW only needs to verify the information on the CW 74 if it appears to be questionable.
+The SSBS only needs to verify the information on the CW 74 if it appears to be questionable.
 An Authorization to Release Information (SCD 1029) must be completed prior to any contacts to verify the information.

 If the AU is not issued THA because they failed to meet the housing search requirement, and subsequently they meet the requirement, the AU must continue to receive THA as otherwise eligible.
 No payment must be issued for those days during which noncooperation existed.